Sefer Refuot: Content

 Sefer Refuot discusses illnesses, treatments and prevention.
 It shows great interest in general fitness and wellbeing through regimens of regular exercise, eating healthy food, and personal hygiene.
 The book shows concern for providing medicine for the poor and an interest in fostering medicine as a distinct profession.
 It gives a theory of blood vessels and circulation.
 The book also prescribes different remedies for each month of the year, based on the believed effects that astrology had upon the body's humors.
 The introduction to the book is in the form of the later Midrash, and ascribes the origin of medicine to Shem, who received it from angels.

+It was studied by Ludwig Venetianer who noted possible Persian links.

 The work notably includes the Oath of Asaph, a code of conduct for Jewish physicians, strongly resembling the Hippocratic Oath.
+Item 6 (the 5th prohibition) also resembles an item from the Indian Caraka Samhita.
 It was taken by medical students at their graduation.